uysalaltas/uysalaltas.github.io/_posts/2022-01-08-OpenGL_Imgui.md

 ```

 ## Rendering On ImGUI Window
 After handling all framebuffer stuff now we can transfer our image to imgui window.
 Assuming that the ImGui is currently working on the application, So i am only sharing the codes of the part where the image is transferred to the screen.
 If you dont know how to use ImGui with OpenGL, The Cherno has great tutorial about that.
-Definetely go [check that out]({% link https://www.youtube.com/watch?v=nVaQuNXueFw %}).
+Definetely go <a href="https://www.youtube.com/watch?v=nVaQuNXueFw">check that out</a>.

 ```c++